marionzr/nzr.orm/README.md

 * The Default connection manager still returning a System.Data.SqlClient.SqlConnection but you may try (not tested) write your own IConnectionManager that returns a DbConnection.

-## Upcoming features!

 #### v0.7.1
+Minor improvements:

-Improve all the tests and documentation replacing the objects Where, Set, OrderBy and Aggregate with the Builder's methods.
+* Improved all the tests and documentation replacing the objects Where, Set, OrderBy and Aggregate with the Builder's methods.
 This is to enforce the usage of Builders, which are less verbose and more aesthetics.

-Improve the exception messages to help on the usage of this framework.
+* Improve the exception messages to help with the usage of this framework.
 [Issue](https://github.com/marionzr/Nzr.Orm/issues/20)

+* Changed the behavior of ForeignKeyAttribute that now assumes the column name as "Id" plus the table name of the property.
+This can be changed in the Options InferComposedIdInForeignKeys.

+* Changed the AutoGenerated property of KeyAttribute to true.
+Also, if no KeyAttribute is provided the AutoGenerated will be considered as true.
+This can be changed in the Options AutoGeneratedKey.

+* Changed the And method of OrderBy to Then, following the Linq naming.

+* Improved the extensibility by adding some Before and After methods and changed all the methods to public or protected with the virtual modifier.

+## Upcoming features!

 #### v0.7.2